sanzaru/pyws/README.md

 ------
 The WebSocketServer class is intended to be extended by a parent class and the handleClient() function should get an override there to make the class really useful.

+This class can be used in Python version 2 and 3 as well.

 A basic implementation would look like this:

 ```python